 Governmental funds are accounted for using a spending or current financial resources measurement focus and the modified accrual basis of accounting.
 Accordingly, only current assets and liabilities are included on the Balance Sheet.
 The Statement of Revenues, Expenditures and Changes in Fund Balance present increases (revenues and other financing sources) and decreases (expenditures and other financing uses) in net current assets.
 Under the modified accrual basis of accounting, revenues are recognized in the accounting period in which they become measurable and available to finance expenditures of the current period.
-Accordingly, revenues are recognized when due.
+Accordingly, revenues are recognized when received in cash, except for those revenues subject to accrual, which are recognized when due.
 For this purpose, the District considered amounts due as of the end of the fiscal year to be revenue if it is collected within 60 days of the end of the fiscal year, except for assessments, which are recognized if received within 120 days of the end of the fiscal year.
 The primary sources susceptible to accrual for the district are property taxes and assessments, interest earnings, investment revenue and operating and capital grant revenues.
 Expenditures are generally recognized under the modified accrual basis of accounting when the related fund liability is incurred.
 However, exceptions to this rule include principal and interest on debt, which are recognized when due.